-- Cheese - In addition to cheddar, gouda, and shredded 3-cheese blend, try this sourdough grilled cheese recipe with American, provolone, gruyere, Havarti, Colby Jack, or fontina cheese or soft cheeses like goat cheese, brie or Camembert.
+- Cheese - In addition to cheddar, gouda, and shredded 3-cheese blend, try this sourdough grilled cheese recipe with American, provolone, gruyere, Havarti, Colby Jack, swiss cheese or fontina cheese or soft cheeses like goat cheese, brie or Camembert.
 You could even try Boursin Cheese, a deliciously soft herbed cheese that is a delight in Creamy Mac & Cheese as well!

-- Vegetables & Herbs - Add in fresh veggies like juicy sliced tomato, green onions, baby spinach, arugula, jalapenos, sauteed caramelized onions, or cooked mushrooms.
+- Vegetables, Fruit & Herbs - Add in fresh veggies like juicy sliced tomato, green onions, baby spinach, arugula, jalapenos, sauteed caramelized onions, or cooked mushrooms.
 Recently I added pears to my grilled cheese and it was divine.
 Another option, adding a compound butter made with fresh thyme to the outside of your sandwich before grilling to a golden exterior!
+The ultimate comfort food.

-- Meat - Layer crispy bacon, prosciutto, or cold cuts (like salami, bologna, and ham) into the sandwich.
+- Meat - Layer crispy bacon, prosciutto, or cold cuts (like salami, turkey, bologna, and ham) into the sandwich.

 - Seafood - Melted cheddar with bite-size blackened shrimp or cooked lump crab meat is a lovely combination.